 - Remember that single-player escape rooms can also be used to successfully achieve individual learning outcomes.

-Conclusion: High stress, low risk – the ideal training tool for critical situations
+Virtual escape room experiences are the ideal training tool for critical situations

 Although an enjoyable approach that embraces aspects of gamification that are more commonly seen in video games, the playful learning in escape room games disguises a very powerful learning and team-working tool.
 Both gamified learning and stressful situations have been proven to stay in the memory longer – and a virtual escape room is the ideal combination of both.
 It is a particularly useful tool for an area like medicine where it is vital that students and teams undertake a challenge initially in a low-risk environment, where nevertheless human emotions and stress play a significant factor.
 Other applications could be engineering, aerospace, manufacturing, military, or emergency environments where timeliness and teamwork are vital.